Tasmania cricket team: Sheffield Shield wilderness

 Tasmania v Indians at Hobart in January 1948.

-Following World War I, Tasmanian representative sides usually had to content themselves with matches against touring international sides during brief stopovers, while they travelled by ship to mainland capitals.
-Occasionally Tasmania would play the odd game against mainland state sides, but it was usually only one first-class match per season.
+Following World War I, Tasmanian representative teams usually had to content themselves with matches against touring international teams during brief stopovers, while they travelled by ship to mainland capitals.
+Occasionally Tasmania would play the odd game against mainland state teams, but it was usually only one first-class match per season.
 One notable visit was by the Jardine "bodyline" team in 1931, where they played Tasmania at the NTCA ground - England won.

 The inter-war years proved a period of consolidation for Tasmania, as the state struggled to recover from the devastation of the war.
 Club cricket was hampered by rivalry between the south, north and north-west.
 Several exceptional cricketers emerged in this period, such as Laurie Nash, Jack Badcock, though a lack of opportunity led many to pursue cricket careers on the mainland.
 The quality of cricket in Tasmania varied from time to time, but after World War II the standard was high.
 Cricket resumed much faster than it had done after World War I, and excellent players such as Ronald Morrisby, Emerson Rodwell, and Bernard Considine emerged.
 This prompted moves to be made by the Tasmanian Cricket Association for further matches and recognition.

 Despite the skills of Rodwell and Terence Cowley, Tasmania struggled to beat Victoria in the 1950s.
 As a result, the Victorian Cricket Association decided to end the regular matches against Tasmania, and the English tourists also decided to downgrade matches against the state to second-class status.
 As a result, the Tasmanian Cricket Association made a first attempt to join the Sheffield Shield in 1964, but was rejected.
 The Australian Cricket Board of Control outlined areas in which the state's administration would need to be improved before Tasmania could participate in the Shield.
-Despite this, Queensland, South Australia and Western Australia supported Tasmania by sending full-strength sides to take on the state as warm-ups to their Shield campaigns over the following few years.
+Despite this, Queensland, South Australia and Western Australia supported Tasmania by sending full-strength teams to take on the state as warm-ups to their Shield campaigns over the following few years.
 When the domestic one day competition was established in 1969, Tasmania was granted full playing status.

 The arrival of Lancashire all rounder Jack Simmons in the 1972–73 season proved a turning point in the fortunes of the team.
 His inspirational captaincy lifted the competitiveness of Tasmania.
 In the 1974–75 and 1975–76 seasons, Tasmania were losing semi-finalists in the Gillette Cup.
 The Tasmanian team was finally admitted to the Sheffield Shield by the Australian Cricket Board in 1977 on a two-year trial basis, although it played a reduced roster in comparison to the other states.
 Tasmania's points on the ladder were calculated at x5 and /9 due to the fact they only played each other state once (instead of twice) during the season.
 A famous victory by 84 runs at the TCA Ground against the Indian tourists in 1977 helped the TCA to convince mainland cricket authorities that Tasmanian cricket was nationally competitive.